Skip to main content

 The primary benefit appears to be mediated through the significant improvement in sleep architecture.
 GH pulses are strongest during slow-wave sleep (SWS).
 By enhancing these pulses, peptide therapy promotes more restorative SWS.
 During this sleep stage, the brain engages in critical processes of synaptic pruning, memory consolidation, and the clearance of metabolic waste products like beta-amyloid.

-The subjective experience of improved mental clarity and upon waking is a direct consequence of this enhanced neurological housekeeping.
+The subjective experience of improved mental clarity and cognitive function upon waking is a direct consequence of this enhanced neurological housekeeping.
 Furthermore, IGF-1 is known to be neurotrophic, promoting the survival and growth of neurons, which may contribute to long-term cognitive resilience.

 References